Service Detail

 Yes, most Georgia counties and municipalities require a demolition plan or demolition survey before issuing a demolition permit.
 The plan documents existing structures and adjacent properties to ensure safe and compliant teardown.

 Demolition plan costs vary based on the size and complexity of the site and number of structures involved.
-Typical residential demolition plans range from $500 to $1,200.
 Contact S&S Land Surveying for a free estimate tailored to your project.

 A demolition plan includes the location of all structures to be demolished, property boundary verification, setback and easement identification, adjacent property documentation, and any environmental features that must be protected during demolition.

 Fieldwork for a demolition plan survey typically takes one day.
-The office work to prepare the final plan usually takes 3-5 business days.
-Rush services may be available for time-sensitive projects.
+Office work to prepare the final plan follows the fieldwork.

 Absolutely.
 We frequently handle both the pre-demolition survey and the subsequent site plan or topographic survey for new construction.
 Combining these services with one surveyor saves time and money since we already have the site data.